 The reason why they carried on in this blind obstinacy was because of the influence of Soviet Communist policy.
 This was based on the need to prove that the Republic was a conventional state and the Republican army was a conventional army using conventional tactics.
 Their only chance really was effective defence with semi-guerrilla type offences to distract Nationalist attacks.
 This whole idea of launching spectacular offences was simply disastrous.
 When your geopolitical strategy – if that’s not too grand a term for it – is to survive until the Second World War breaks out because that’s the only hope for the Republic, it’s a huge gamble to go on the offensive.

 That was the way that political ideology destroyed the Republican strategy.
 Very clearly, it was the Republicans who lost the civil war rather than the Nationalists who won.
 Franco’s generalship was probably no better than that of the Republicans.
 He was a brilliant politician, a real Machiavellian statesman, but as far as the organisation of major formations on the battlefield goes, he was useless.

 Antony Beevor is the author of the prize-winning histories Crete – the Battle and the Resistance, Paris After the Liberation and Stalingrad.
-His The Battle for Spain: The Spanish Civil War 1936-1939 was published in Spain in September 2005 and was the number one bestseller there throughout the autumn.
+His The Battle for Spain: The Spanish Civil War 1936-1939 was published in Spain in September 2005.
 The English edition was released in 2006.
-This interview was printed in the July 2006 issue of BBC History Magazine.